 Rather than continuing round the bay and across the Burn of Sannick, the path I was following veered inland to join a single-track road and let that do the necessary stream-crossing.
 As I was now on the road to Duncansby Head Lighthouse, I figured I might as well stay there and follow it up to the top.

-As the road made its slow and winding ascent, the wind intensified and, by the time it came within sight of the cleft known as Long Geo (about 50 m elevation), the wind was gusty enough to need conscious effort to walk into.
-I was glad to reach the lighthouse at the top.
+As the road made its slow and winding ascent, the wind intensified and, by the time I came within sight of the cleft known as Long Geo (about 50 m elevation), the wind was gusty enough to need conscious effort to walk into.

 Duncansby Head Lighthouse